devnull9090/reddit-blackout-bot/README.md

 ## Features

-- WebSocket client connected to an external socket server
+- SSE client connected to an external SSE server
 - Receives subreddit updates and emits events to update the data
 - Tracks the number of subreddits that have gone dark or public
 - Responds to Twitch chat commands with the status of subreddits
-- Sends messages to a Discord webhook with subreddit updates
+- Sends messages to a Twitch Chat & Discord webhook with subreddit updates

 ## Requirements